noiseprotocol/noise_spec/noise.md

    the sender, not the recipient.

- * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify the combination of handshake pattern, DH parameters, and symmetric crypto parameters for every key it's used with (whether ephemeral key pair or static key pair).
+ * **Handshake names**:  The handshake name used with `Initialize()` must uniquely identify the combination of handshake pattern and crypto functions for every key it's used with (whether ephemeral key pair or static key pair).
 If the same secret key was reused with the same handshake name but a different set of cryptographic operations then bad interactions could occur.

- * **Channel binding**:  Depending on the DH parameters, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting her public keys to invalid values causes DH outputs of zero).
+ * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key (e.g. if setting her public keys to invalid values causes DH outputs of zero).
 If a higher-level protocol wants a unique "channel